dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

-# Launching the SNS in production
+# Initializing an SNS launch in production
-This describes the detailed steps for launching an SNS.
+This describes the detailed steps for initializing an SNS launch.

 :::caution